How to Secure Apache with Let’s Encrypt on Debian 12, 11, or 10

 After adding this line, save and close the file.
 You’ve now set up an automatic renewal process for your SSL certificates.
 Cron will check daily if any certificates are due for renewal and renew them as needed.
 This ensures that your Apache server always uses valid SSL certificates, maintaining a secure user connection.

-Section 4: Enhance Apache SSL Configuration on Debian 12, 11 or 10
+Enhance Apache SSL Configuration

 In this section, we’ll optimize your Apache server’s performance by modifying its SSL configuration.
 This involves setting up SSL certificates, enabling HTTP/2, implementing HTTP Strict Transport Security (HSTS), and configuring SSL protocols and ciphers.
 This configuration requires the Apache modules mod_ssl, mod_socache_shmcb, mod_rewrite, and mod_headers.